r0gu3cic/phone-and-mail-extractor/README.md

 # PhoneNumberAndEmailExtractor
-Extract phone numbers and email addresses from text
+A simple script that checks the text for phone numbers and email addresses in it.